 Amos Tversky and Daniel Kahneman

-- People have limited computational capacity – they aim to satisfy rather than maximise.
+- People have limited computational capacity – they aim to satisfy rather than maximize.

-- They are strongly influenced by social networks (where copying behaviour is common) and by prevailing social norms.
+- They are strongly influenced by social networks (where copying behavior is common) and by prevailing social norms.

 - They often act reciprocally by making kind and generous gestures.

-- They lack self-control and tend to be present-biased (for example by heavily discounting future benefits in favour of now).
+- They lack self-control and tend to be present-biased (for example by heavily discounting future benefits in favor of now).

 - They are loss averse – hating losses far more than equivalent gains.

-- Their behaviour is strongly attached to existing default choices.
+- Their behavior is strongly attached to existing default choices.